Rigonz/5k-Spanish-Job-Names-/README.md

-# 4k Spanish Job Names
+# 5k Spanish Job Names
-4k Spanish Job Names Scraped from 15 Sources
+5k Spanish Job Names Scraped from 20 Sources

 ## Presentation
-The csv file includes almost 4,000 Spanish job names (*oficios* and *profesiones*) extracted from 15 sources.
+The csv file includes over 5,000 Spanish job names (*oficios* and *profesiones*) extracted from 20 sources.

 In addition to standard professional job names, certain other names that refer to position in the military and religious hyerarchies are also included.